Find the perfect hotel in ...

 Budget Hotels in Tokyo

-Welcome to Tokyo Hotels!
+Welcome to Tokyo-Hotels

 Traditional ryokans and dozens of modern hotels are tucked into the calmer, older district of Asakusa.
-Budget and business lodging are plentiful in Shinagawa (south of downtown, with a new Shinkansen bullet-train station) and even in distant Narita.
+Budget and business lodging are plentiful in Shinagaw (south of downtown, with a new Shinkansen bullet-train station) and even in distant Narita.

-Central Business Area
+Central Business Hotel Area

 Insider Travel Tips